-G650/G650ER: It is more time efficient to distant destinations than all competitors.
+G650/G650ER: No one can fly to distant destinations faster.
 The world record holder for the fastest circumnavigation of the earth has been in production since 2012.

-G600: The long-range jet introduced in 2014 is known for its technologically advanced cockpit "Symmetry Flight Deck".
+G600: The long-range jet launched in 2014 is known for its technologically advanced "Symmetry Flight Deck" cockpit.
 Up to 19 passengers fly comfortably and safely to distant destinations in the G600.

-G500: Easily recognisable by its aerodynamically shaped wings, the G500 seats up to 19 passengers in three living areas.
-The cabin is considered the most quiet in the business aviation industry.
+G500: Easily recognized by its aerodynamically shaped wings, the G500 seats up to 19 passengers in three living areas.
+The cabin is considered the quietest in the business aviation industry.

 G550: Proven performance combined with a flexible configuration is what the G550 offers.
-Thanks to its high maximum payload for its class, it is also suitable for carrying heavy baggage or cargo.
+Thanks to its high maximum load capacity for its class, it is also suitable for carrying heavy luggage or cargo.

-G280: The agile G280 can handle the most demanding scenarios, from short runways to poor visibility and high altitude airports.
-High-thrust engines and standard autothrottle and autobrake systems ensure a smooth flight.
+G280: The agile G280 masters the most demanding scenarios, from short runways to poor visibility and high-altitude airports.
+High-thrust engines and the standard autothrottle and auto brake systems ensure a smooth flight.